“You can’t wait for inspiration, you have to go after it with a club.” — Jack London

-You remember that curious and unusual behaviour sparks the creative wires, right?
+You remember that curious and unusual behavior sparks the creative wires, right?
 Well, at Wakeout, unusual and curious are words of the day.
 Instead of telling you to do pushups like crazy, we engage with you in quirky ways to get the body loose.
-Yes, we behave like chickens, dance off to music, and ask you to hop in pajamas - even we can’t get used to all the movements we created.
+Yes, we behave like chickens, do wall exercises, dance off to music, and ask you to hop in pajamas - even we can’t get used to all the movements we created.
 They are a brain shocker which is exactly what you need to get the creative juices pouring.

 #2 Short breaks are good for you

 Not getting glued to a chair can do a lot for your health - and creativity.
 Every now and then it’s good to get up and get away from the task at hand.
 It keeps you fresh, vigorous, and it helps you avoid burnout and work-related fatigue.

 Heard of a Pomodoro technique?
 It is where you break your work into intervals and take short rest in between.
 The only 2 rules are to stick to a clock religiously and to not think of work during the break.

 The magnificent thing about Wakeout is that we give you no other choice - the only thing you can think of is the exercise.
 Yes, your muscles spasm, you crack up laughing at yourself, and you try and mimic the movements our models are performing.
 You completely forget about the world - which is exactly what your brain needs to refresh and move on.

 #3 Fire up the frontal lobe